code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/speed.md

 [returns]

 ### Returns
 No return value.
-Outputs to the display only.
+Alters execution speed only.

 [/returns]

 [tips]

 ### Tips
-- Be sure to [show()](/applab/docs/show)  the turtle to see its movement.
-- A speed of 100 will be too fast for the human eye to see the movement on screen.
+- The app execution speed can also be set by the tortoise-to-hare slider bar at the top of the Debug Console.

 [/tips]